szemkoff/azurecharters/docs/tilda-api/referral-page-guide.md

 ### Step 2:
 **Number:** 02
 **Title:** Get Approved
-**Text:** Our team reviews your application and provides access to partner materials and booking systems.
+**Text:** Our team reviews your application and provides access to partner materials and your personal tracking dashboard.

 ### Step 3:
 **Number:** 03
 **Title:** Refer Clients
-**Text:** Connect your clients with our charter specialists using your unique partner identification.
+**Text:** Connect your clients with our charter specialists using your unique partner identification code.

 ### Step 4:
 **Number:** 04
-**Title:** Earn Rewards
+**Title:** Track & Earn
-**Text:** Receive attractive compensation for every successful charter booking from your referrals.
+**Text:** Monitor your referrals through your personal dashboard and receive monthly payments for successful bookings.

 ---